Happstack/happstack-clckwrks/clckwrks-theme-happstack/content/whatif.md

 `jmacro` allows developers to write javascript code using the syntax they are already familiar with.
 Creating a DSL using combinators would hurt far more than it helps.
 Developers would spend a lot of time thinking about what they want to write in javascript, and then trying to figure out how to translate that into combinators, etc.

 Instead, `jmacro` allows the developers to stick with the familiar syntax they already know, while still being able to leverage code generation and safely splice Haskell types into javascript code.
-As an added benefit, `jmacro` also provides compile-time syntax checker, the ability to generate unique names for global variables/functions, and an experimental type checker.
+As an added benefit, `jmacro` also provides compile-time syntax checking, the ability to generate unique names for global variables/functions, and an experimental type checker.

 Performance and Scalability